umr1283/CARoT/README.md

   - `pca_report()` allows to compute an analysis report using principal component analysis from [flashpca](https://github.com/gabraham/flashpca) tool.
-    The function can be used in Rmarkdown chunk with `results="asis"` to render the report.
+    The function can be used in a chunk within a Rmarkdown document/script with `results="asis"` to render the report.
   - `qc_idats()` allows to compute quality-control of methylation array from Illumina using a [rmarkdown template](inst/rmarkdown/qc_idats.Rmd).